Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 Move over palm oil, make room for the vegetable oil of the future: Algae oil.

-Palm oil has taken over most of our every day products, it’s in our shampoos and soaps, cleaning agents, in our chocolate, margarine, spreads, soft drinks, baked goods, ice creams, chips and potato fries and even in our powder milk.
+Palm oil has taken over most of our every day products.
+It’s in our shampoos and soaps, cleaning agents, in our chocolate, margarine, spreads, soft drinks, baked goods, ice creams, chips and potato fries, and even in our powder milk.

 PalmOilProducts

-OK, so what is so bad about Palm oil?
-Well, the problem is that it comes with a side of deforestation.
+The problem is that it comes with a side of deforestation.

-The last orangutan populations in the world are found in Indonesia and Malaysia the two largest producers of palm oil in the world.
+The last orangutan populations in the world are found in Indonesia and Malaysia, the two largest producers of palm oil in the world.
 Over 80% of the palm oil produced in the world comes from Indonesia, and the vast majority has been produced at the expense of some of some of the last old growth tropical rain forest in the world.

+But maybe we can feed it with a different and more sustainable type of oil.
 And here is where Solazyme, a San Francisco based biotech company comes into play.
 Solazyme produces high quality algae oil that is not only much more sustainable but also healthier than palm oil.

-As stated in Solazyme’s website,
+As stated in Solazyme’s website:

 “Solazyme has pioneered an industrial biotechnology platform that harnesses the prolific oil-producing ability of microalgae.
 We use standard industrial fermentation equipment to efficiently scale and accelerate the microalgae’s natural oil production time to just a few days.
 Our platform is feedstock flexible and can utilize a wide variety of plant-based sugars, such as sugarcane-based sucrose, corn-based dextrose, and sugar from other biomass sources including cellulosics.
 By growing our proprietary microalgae in the absence of light using fermentation tanks to convert photosynthetic plant sugars into oil, we are in effect utilizing “indirect photosynthesis.”